Sustainability at Samskip

 Approach to Stakeholder Engagement

-If we want to get the full scope of the financial and impact materiality of Samskip, we need to incorporate the views of all the stakeholders who impact and are impacted by our work.
-This is not an easy feat, but we collected diverse stakeholder groups to interview who are involved with Samskip in several ways.
-We were able to bring the voices of 10 stakeholder groups forward (see image below), from customers to local communities, ensuring that our assessment captures the perspectives of those who impact and are impacted by Samskip’s operations.
+To get the full scope of the financial and impact materiality of Samskip, we incorporate the views of all the stakeholders who both influence our work and are impacted by it.
+This is no easy feat.
+First, we gather a diverse group of stakeholders who are involved with various functions throughout Samskip to be interviewed.
+This enables us to bring forward the voices of 10 stakeholder groups (see image below), from customers to local communities, ensuring that our assessment captures the perspectives of those who impact and are impacted by Samskip’s operations.
 In doing this, we get a clearer and more complete picture of how we are doing and how we can improve.

 Customers